-Since this Paleo Apple Crumble is oat-free, and indeed based on an authoritative crumble recipe, I feel fairly confident in titling it as such.
+Since this Gluten-Free Apple Crumble is oat-free and grain-free, and indeed based on an authoritative crumble recipe, I feel fairly confident in titling it as such.
 Then again, what do I know?

 For the Filling:

-- 6 Medium Granny Smith Apples peeled, cored, and diced - substitute Granny Smith, Macintosh or desired apple
+- 6 Medium Cosmic Crisp Apples peeled, cored, and diced - substitute Granny Smith, Macintosh or desired apple

 - 2 tbsp lemon juice